desihub/desimeter/doc/pos_analysis.rst

 * ``prepare_posparams_for_instr`` ...
 Takes a csv file produced by fit_posparams and interactively guides user through validating and selecting safe values for use on instrument.
 Generates an output csv file which can be ingested by ``pecs/set_calibrations.py``

-The overall sequence for updating calibrations is:
+The procedure for measuring and updating calibrations is given in DESI-5732.

+As on overview of the role desimter plays in this process, those basic steps are:

 1. ``get_posmoves`` ... get tracked (t,p) and measured (x,y) from online DB